uensalo/gin/README.md

 ### Program Specific File Formats

-`fmd` works with program specific file formats.
+`gin` works with program specific file formats.
 The file formats are as follows.

-#### .fmdg
+#### .ging

-Human readable tab separated string graph file supplied as input to various programs under `fmd`.
-The `.fmdg` format is defined as follows:
+Human readable tab separated string graph file supplied as input to various programs under `gin`.
+The `.ging` format is defined as follows:

 Each line defines either a string labelled vertex or a directed edge.
 Vertex lines start with a `V` and edge lines start with an `E`.